vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 If your integration uses GraphQL API, you may need to change the default query that is being sent to fetch the data.
 That's quite a common case and Vue Storefront also provides the mechanism for this.

-Since the comminication with an API goes over the our middleware, all of the queries also are defined there.
+Since the communication with the API goes through our middleware, all queries also are defined there.

 To customize or even totally override the original (default) queries you need to follow two steps.